pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 The importance of the frequency will become clearer later on.

 .. note::
-   A more technical note: :class:`~tdates.Date` objects are internally stored as integers.
+   A more technical note: :class:`~Date` objects are internally stored as integers.
    The conversion to integers and back is controlled by the frequency.
    In the example above, the internal representation of the three objects ``D``, ``M`` and ``Y`` are ``732677``, ``24073`` and ``2007``, respectively.

-Construction of a :class:`~tdates.Date` object
+Construction of a :class:`~Date` object
 ----------------------------------------------

-Several options are available to construct a :class:`~tdates.Date` object explicitly.
+Several options are available to construct a :class:`~Date` object explicitly.
 In each case, the ``frequency`` argument must be given.
 Valid frequency specifications are given in the Frequencies_ section below.